The ROM ‘Minoan’ Goddess: the Suspect Sisters (and brothers)

 It arrived at the museum as many fragments of ivory and gold in a small tin, which were then restored using wax and plaster to replace the missing right arm and pieces of skirt.
 The figure had originally been carved from several pieces of ivory joined together – the two arms were separate, as was the lower skirt.
 The gold decoration on the dress was attached with gold pins, and pins were also used on the breasts as nipples.
 The crown of the goddess is all that remains of a larger headdress, and the row of holes around the forehead may once have held the pins securing a gold diadem or metal locks of hair.

-The restored figurine is a Snake Goddess who holds two gold snakes, very similar to two faience figurines excavated by Evans at Knossos in 1903 (see my next post).
+The restored figurine represents a Snake Goddess who holds two gold snakes, very similar to two faience figurines excavated by Evans at Knossos in 1903 (see my next article).
 Evans declared it to be a genuine Minoan goddess and published it in Palace of Minos.
-However it was questioned by other scholars, and Lapatin’s work has convincingly shown that it was probably a carving of the early 20th century.
+However, it was questioned by other scholars, and Lapatin’s work has convincingly shown that it was probably a carving of the early 20th century.
 Lapatin gives many reasons, but the most convincing (to me) are the details of technique.
 He shows that the surviving ivory arm was joined to the body using dovetail-slot joins, a technique which didn’t appear in Cretan ivories (although it was used for Egyptian objects).
 He also points out that the carving of the face (which had always intrigued because of its ‘modern’ features) must have happened after the ivory had been aged, since it is complete and centred on the surviving ivory, despite some of the ivory on one side of the face being lost.

 What Lapatin was not able to do was prove the case scientifically.
 Radiocarbon dating (C14 testing) of some fragments of ivory that weren’t used in the reconstruction (but which were thought to be part of the figurine) showed that the ivory dated to either AD 1420-1535 or AD 1545-1635.
 This test can only determine the age of the ivory (when the elephant died) not the date of the carving, but it is still an unexpected result – about 3,000 years too late to be genuine, but more than 300 years too early to be a fake created from fresh ivory following Evans’ Minoan discoveries in the early 1900s.
 There are several alternatives that could explain this result.
 Either the fragments did not belong to the figurine after all, or they were contaminated by restoration and conservation treatments.
-Alternatively, the figurine was made reusing ivory that dated to the Renaissance period, an early 20th century fake carved from older ivory.
+Alternatively, the figurine was made reusing ivory that dated to the Renaissance period, an early 20th-century fake carved from older ivory.

-The Boston goddess is no longer on display, and the online collection information reflects the doubts about the date saying that it is either Minoan (1600-1500 BC), or modern of the early 20th century.
+The Boston goddess is no longer on display, and the online collection information reflects the doubts about the date saying that it is either Minoan (1600-1500 BCE), or modern of the early 20th century.
 It is this figurine that has been most often studied, and many of the other suspect figurines, including the ROM goddess, are condemned as fake because of their association with this figure.

 The Baltimore Snake Goddess